Pompeo blames Russia for massive US cyberattack | DW | 19.12.2020

 CISA said the hack had not reached the USA's nuclear arsenal but only "business networks" of the entrusted US Department of Energy, which have since been disconnected.

-The US government agencies reportedly breached include the Department of Homeland Security, the Treasury Department and the State Department.
+The US government agencies that were reportedly breached include the Department of Homeland Security, the Treasury Department and the State Department.

 Some breaches enabled emails to be monitored, but it was unclear what the hackers were seeking and what they did while infiltrating networks, said Reuters.